Racism in South Korea: Legislation

 As of September 2021, South Korea was lacking an anti-discrimination law, which has been globally recommended by the UN Human Rights Committee in 2015.
 It is frequently discussed in South Korean media and by politicians.
-As a result, incidents have been reported where people were denied service at business establishments because of their ethnicity.
-Legislations to protect against discrimination has been brought up in 2007, 2010 and 2012. but the bills faced objections chiefly by conservative Protestants.
-Another attempt has been made in 2020 by a minor liberal Justice Party to “ban all kinds of discrimination based on gender, disability, age, language, country of origin, sexual orientation, physical condition, academic background and any other reason.”
+As a result, incidents have been reported where people were denied service at drinking establishments and clubs because of their ethnicity.
+Legislations to protect against discrimination has been brought up in 2007, 2010, and 2012. but the bills faced objections chiefly by conservative Protestants.
+Another attempt has been made in 2020 by a minor liberal Justice Party to "ban all kinds of discrimination based on gender, disability, age, language, country of origin, sexual orientation, physical condition, academic background and any other reason."